pranalikhune10/pranali/README.md

 # pranali
-this is a power bi end to end project
+this is a my first git repository